 In collaboration with Boeing and edX, MIT has been honored with the 2017 Excellence in Engineering Education Collaboration Award by the American Society for Engineering Education (ASEE).

-The team was chosen for its design and development of a new four-course online professional certification program called Architecture and Systems Engineering: Models and Methods to Manage Complex Systems.
+The team was chosen for its design and development of a new four-course online professional certificate program called Architecture and Systems Engineering: Models and Methods to Manage Complex Systems.
 The curriculum explores state-of-the-art practices in systems engineering and also demonstrates the value of models in enhancing system engineering functions and augmenting tasks with quantitative analysis.

 The program launched last September and ran through March.
 Nine faculty members from MIT and more than 25 industry experts from Boeing, NASA, IBM, Apple, General Electric, General Motors, and other companies developed content for the courses.
 More than 1,600 professionals passed the four courses and earned a certificate in the first run of the program.
 Currently in its second run, the program is now accepting enrollments for September.